Mochitto/Markdown2Anki/README.md

 Hopefully, in the near future, the importing part will be made automatic by the addition of `AnkiConnect` support.

 ### Errors and Bad cards
-When there are errors in formatting, the app will let you know what went wrong add create a `Bad cards.md` file in your program folder.
+When there are errors in formatting, the app will let you know what went wrong and create a `Bad cards.md` file in your program folder.
 This will be a file of all of the "Bad cards" (cards that had a problem in them).
 The specific error for each card is added before the tabs, so that you can easily fix them.

 These, as other text added at the beginning of a card, before all the tabs labels, are considered comments, so you can leave them in.